Home School Programs

 Homeschool students participate in outdoor exploration and hands-on activities, while learning about the earth and how it works.
 Science, history, art, traditional music, and literature are explored.
 Students acquire conflict resolution skills, respect for each other and all inhabitants of the earth we share.

-In addition to school age programs, Wind Dance offers a Nature Preschool Program for ages 3-5.
+In addition to school age programs, Wind Dance offers Early Childhood Farm & Nature Programs for ages 4-6.

 Each day is designed around an age group, however, we are flexible with these groupings as we seek to accommodate family needs.